cockroachdb/docs/src/current/cockroachcloud/cmek-ops-gcp.md

 ## Step 5.
 Build your CMEK configuration manifest

-Compile the information about the service account and key we've just created into a manifest, which you will use to activate CMEK on your cluster with the {{ site.data.products.db }} API.
+Compile the information about the service account and key we've just created into a manifest, which you will use to activate CMEK on your cluster with the CockroachDB {{ site.data.products.cloud }} API.

 1. Set the required information as environment variables: